 2. I am not alone in this.
 I am a human being and pain is a part of my shared humanity.

 3. May I be kind, gentle, and patient with myself as I learn and grow.

 You can practice self-compassion by doing some of the exercises at either Kristin Neff or Christopher Germer's websites.
+They both have books on self-compassion, Self-Compassion and the Mindful Path to Self Compassion respectively, and a workbook, the Mindful Self-Compassion Workbook.
 You might also be interested in taking the 8-week course on Mindful Self-Compassion (MSC), which you can find in your area here or take online here.
 You can also learn more about MSC in my new book, which can be purchased here.

 Please note that the information in this blog is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.